UWB-Adv-Data-Vis/ForecastingFood/README.md

 ## Proposed Plan

-1. The plan for the first week includes: Initial processing of the datasets into usable data tables, extracting useful data, and removing useless data.
-Identifying the most suitable audience groups.
-Making a draft of the chart by hand where we will plan out the layout and design of the dashboard.
+The plan for the first week includes the following:

+* Processing the datasets into usable data tables or Tibbles, extracting useful data, and removing useless rows and columns.
+* Identifying the most suitable audience groups.
+* Making a draft of the chart by hand where we will plan out the layout and design of the dashboard.

 During class, we will gather some feedback to revise next week.

-2. In the second week, we will create several starting visual charts with different styles without consideration of the appearance and layout.
-We will focus on what kind of chart is best for expressing our data, by considering different audience groups and using data to generate the most general visualization chart.
-We will present our diagrams in class and get feedback and then make changes.
+* In the second week, we will create several starting visual charts with different styles without consideration of the appearance and layout.
+* We will focus on what kind of chart is best for expressing our data by considering different audience groups and using data to generate the most general visualization chart.
+* We will present our diagrams in class to gather feedback
+* Make changes.

-3. In the third week, we will use the feedback data collected from the previous week to modify the visualization charts, and then integrate them into the Shiny dashboard.
-During this process, we will focus on considering the visual appearance, usability, and layout.
-Correct the integrated dashboard, eliminate errors as much as possible, and then get feedback in class.
+In the third week, we will use the feedback data collected from the previous week to modify the visualization charts, and then integrate them into the Shiny dashboard.

+* During this process, we will focus on considering the visual appearance, usability, and layout.
+* Correct the integrated dashboard and eliminate errors as much as possible
+* Get feedback in class.

-4. In the final week, we are going to: Revise, delete any unneeded information, and fix any final design issues on the dashboard.
-Test the dashboard for ease of use.
-Get some final feedback and then Publish the final dashboard.
+In the final week, we are going to:

+* Revise the dashboard, delete any unneeded information, and fix any final design issues on the dashboard.
+* Test the dashboard for ease of use.
+* Get some final feedback
+* Publish the final dashboard.

 ## Sources